oneclickvirt/ecs/README_NEW_USER.md

 Measure the latency from the current IP address to each TG data center and major websites.

+All addresses that cannot be tested for failure, as well as those with latency greater than or equal to 999ms, have their latency set to 999.
+Latency exceeding this threshold also indicates excessive target latency that impairs usability.
+At this point, the target should be considered unavailable.

 ### Nearby Speed Testing

 Dependency project: [https://github.com/oneclickvirt/speedtest](https://github.com/oneclickvirt/speedtest)